jforday12/ColourMazeBot/README.md

 1. 3D printed cover to remove ambient light
 2. Thermoplastic bumper to avoid damage
+- Thermoplastic was selected due to having a higher elasticity thus reducing force imparted on the buggy

 ## Instruction for the user
 1. Turn on Buggy and go through the motor calibration, to ensure desirable performance in different surface settings (explained below).